Eligible employees are granted vacation according to their appointment type and/or years of service.

 - Paid out as a lump sum on your final check, or

-- Used to extend your time on payroll (supervisor approval needed if you are Unclassified Faculty, Academic Staff or Limited appointee).
+- Used to extend your time on payroll (with supervisor approval).

 - Vacation is based on years of service and whether or not you are exempt from the Fair Labor Standards Act (FLSA).
 Refer to your appointment letter to determine if you are FLSA exempt or non-exempt.

-- Classified project employees who never attained permanent status will earn vacation at the rate of 104 hours/year for Non-Exempt and 120 hours/year for Exempt regardless of years of state service.
+- University Staff Project employees who never attained permanent status will earn vacation at the rate of 104 hours/year for Non-Exempt and 120 hours/year for Exempt regardless of years of state service.